Our journal of what we pray is our sojourn of life along the narrow way, even the old paths, submitting to the Bible as a light unto both.

 Man now when born faces an eternal punishment and eternal separation from his loving Creator.

 However, it doesn’t end there.
-God in His mercy has provided a remedy, which has to provide for several things: forgiveness for all of the sin, a cleansing from the disease and dirtiness of sin, and a pure holiness restored to a person.
-Only if these are done, can God be in relationship with anyone again.
+In order for God to be in relationship with anyone again several things are needed: forgiveness for all of the sin, a cleansing from the disease and dirtiness of sin, and a pure holiness restored to a person.

 But how can this be done, if man cannot do it?
 Well, the plan was to have a Mediator — one who could represent the two parties, and one who could pay an infinite price for the penalty, one who could cleanse from the disease of sin, and one who could provide a perfect holiness to people.
 And this could only be done by a mediator who is both God and man.
 God’s Son, Jesus, who is God Himself, although a different “person” in the Godhead (which is God the Father, God the Son, and God the Holy Spirit — all God, but separate persons) — God’s Son added to Himself the substance of a man — the Holy Spirit created an embryo in a woman named Mary, and Jesus was born into this world, undefiled from the passing along of the sin instinct because not pro-created.
 He was God and now man as well.
 This allowed Him to represent both parties in the breach.